mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 ### Fog Creek Software

 In 2005, Joel Spolsky was 40 years old.
-He had co-founded Fog Creek XX years prior.
-Fog Creek only had XX employees.
+He had co-founded Fog Creek five years prior with Michael Pryor.
+Aside from the founders, Fog Creek only had three employees.

-Fog Creek was profitable and Joel was one of the most popular software bloggers in the world, but Fog Creek wasn't making crazy money.
-It would still be years before Joel's mega-hit products like StackOverflow (year XX) or Trello (year XX).
+Joel was already one of the most popular software bloggers in the world.
+Fog Creek was profitable enough to get by selling bug tracking software, but it would still be years before their mega-hit products like StackOverflow (2008) or Trello (2011).

-At one point in the documentary, Joel Spolsky brings Fog Creek to present at a "software trade show" which the viewer soon learns is a conference for [ColdFusion developers](https://en.wikipedia.org/wiki/Adobe_ColdFusion).

 TODO: Photo of Joel Spolsky